+Yes, it is possible to get sober without rehab, but successfully doing so and staying sober without some kind of professional and social support is very rare.
+Drug rehab programs provide essential support, therapy, education, and life tools to help people get sober and maintain their sobriety long-term.
 To fully understand the need for drug rehab programs and centers, first, you have to understand how addiction works.
-Drug and alcohol addiction has several different aspects that affect the ability of a person to get sober.1
+Drug and alcohol addiction has several aspects that contribute to a person’s ability to get sober.1

 Wanting to get sober without rehab isn’t all that uncommon.
 Some people refuse to acknowledge professional addiction treatment as a viable option or can’t see past the personal reasons that keep them from enrolling in rehab.
 Some of the most common reasons a person may try to get sober without rehab are:

 Finances – Although research shows that 90-day rehab provides the best opportunity for lasting, long-term sobriety, the cost of long-term inpatient drug rehab can keep some people from enrolling.2 At Nova, we realize that finances can be a hindrance to getting high-quality treatment.
 To combat this, we work with many insurance companies and provide several payment options to alleviate the financial burden for those enrolled in our drug rehab programs.
 Fronting the cost for rehab may seem like a burden, but there are many ways to pay for addiction treatment with and without insurance.